jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "I'm not interested in a realistic look - not at all, not ever.
 Every film should look the way I feel." - [Martin Scorsese](http://www.rogerebert.com/interviews/interview-with-martin-scorsese), 1976

+"A story should have a beginning, a middle and an end, but not necessarily in that order." - Jean-Luc Godard

 ## Existentialism

 "There are two ways to get enough: One is to continue to accumulate more and more.
 The other is to desire less." – G.K.
 Chesterton